-Like other companies of its size, the development of the Group's business is substantially reliant on forming strategic relationships with larger companies in the oil and gas industry.
-The Group has sought and is likely to continue to seek to involve both the financial resources and the technical expertise and experience of farm-out or joint venture partners to explore and develop some or all of its interests.
+Like other companies its size, the development of the Group's business is substantially reliant on forming strategic relationships with larger oil and gas companies.
+The Group has sought and will continue to seek to involve the financial resources and the technical expertise of farm-out or joint venture partners to explore and develop its interests.
 These relationships involve surrendering certain economic and operational rights to such partners.
-As a result, the Company's return on assets operated by others depends upon a number of factors which may be outside the Group's control, including the timing and amount of capital expenditures, the operator's expertise and financial resources, the approval of other participants, the selection of technology and risk management practices.
+As a result, the Company's return on assets operated by others depends upon factors which may be outside the Group's control, including the timing and amount of capital expenditures, the operator's expertise and financial resources, the approval of other participants, the selection of technology and risk management practices.

 The Group will be exposed to the general risks associated with the businesses, operations and financial condition of its joint venture and other partners including, the risks of bankruptcy, insolvency, management changes, adverse change of control and natural disasters.
-The Group may have disputes with these parties, including disputes regarding the quality and/or timelines of work performed by these parties.
+The Group may have disputes with these parties, including disputes regarding the quality and/or timelines of work performed.
 A failure by one or more of the Group's partners to discharge the agreed-upon commitments on a timely basis may materially and adversely impact the Group's business, prospects, financial condition and results of operations.